On My Easel...

 • I have a life-long fascination with marshes, swamps, and roadside muck!
 These environmentally important ecosystems offer up an array of textures and colors that change from one season to the next, but also change hour by hour in the case of coastal marshes.

-• When the sun rises, the marsh awakens, and I am particularly interested in figuring out ways to interpret the interaction of sunlight with the elements of water, grass, and muck of the marshes.
+• When the sun rises, the marsh awakens.
+I am interested in figuring out ways to interpret the interaction of sunlight with the elements of water, grass, and muck of the marshes.

 snapshots series